harishbk77/js_overload/README.md

 # js_overload
 Data Visualization Dashboard

-### To test run the app, enter the following commands in your terminal:
+### To test run the app in local machine, enter the following commands in your terminal:

 ```
 $ git clone https://github.com/bellissima0419/js_overload